Kameshwarsingh/data-engineering-nanodegree-udacity/capstone-project/README.md

 ### 6 Rationale for the choice of tools and technologies for the project.
 #### 6.1 Choice of solution stack and tools
-* This project will use EC2, S3, EMR cluster (Spark), Apache Airflow - will be core components of solution design.
+* This project will use EC2, S3, EMR cluster (Spark), Apache Airflow - these are core components of solution stack.
 * S3 – S3 Storage is elastic and scales up/shrinks down effectivly as per demand.
-S3 sotrage is distributed and b=ehnce good choice for Spark work load processing.
-Hence it is a very good choice of Big Data workloads.
+S3 sotrage is distributed, highly availabel and support high speed I/O. Hence it is a very good choice of Big Data workloads.

 * EMR – Spark EMR cluster can scale up/shrink-down as per workload demand.
 Spark is best at parallel/distributed computing.
 Hence it is a very good choice of Big Data workloads.

 * Apache Airflow – Data pipeline and orchestration.
 Airflow can manages end to end orchestration of workflow as well as monitor status of each task/job.
 Airflow has many useful Hooks and Operator already built in for connecting and managing Cloud services.
 Hence it is a very good choice of Big Data workloads.

 2) Propose how often the data should be updated and why.

 As per current usecase requirement, data can be update once a day.
 However, if usecase needs change, data load frequency can be configured to hourly.

 #### 6.2 How you would approach the problem differently under the following scenarios.